emlid/emlid-docs/docs/reach/rs2/sensefly-rtk.md

 ##Overview

-In this tutorial, you will find the information on how to survey in RTK with senseFly drones and Reach RS2 via Bluetooth.
+In this tutorial, you will find the information on how to survey in RTK with senseFly drones and Reach RS2.

 !!! note ""
     Step-by-step guide can be also found on [senseFly Knowledge Base](https://sensefly.zendesk.com/hc/en-us/articles/360011254199-Emlid-Reach-RS2-RTK-Workflow).

 ##Setting up Reach RS2

-In this part, we will concentrate on how to configure Reach RS2 to transmit corrections to the PC via Bluetooth.
+In this part, we will explain how to configure Reach RS2 to transmit corrections to the PC via Bluetooth.

 ###Placing the Reach RS2 receiver